LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D1-CanvasAndMore-Draft.md

 7. **Avoids Global Variable Overwriting**: Since Webpack provides a module system based on ECMAScript (ES6), every file you create will become a module¹.
 Hence, every variable you create in this file will be in the local scope¹.
 This solves the problem of overwriting global variables¹.
 8. **Feature Flagging**: Webpack supports feature flagging, a software engineering approach by which you can send code to different environments during feature testing¹.

 Remember, Webpack only understands JavaScript and JSON¹.
 So, it converts other frontend files like HTML and CSS into modules with the help of a loader¹.
-This provides a complete frontend solution¹.
+This provides a complete front-end solution¹.

 Source: Conversation with Bing, 5/6/2024
 (1) What are the advantages of using Webpack - GeeksforGeeks. https://www.geeksforgeeks.org/what-are-the-advantages-of-using-webpack/.